The CPS Team

 Sara Saltee, MA

 Valerie carries the message and mission of the Caring Economy framework to advocates and policy makers in Washington DC and throughout the country.
 Immersed in public policy as it pertains to women's status, especially the impact of family care on women's economic status, Valerie is committed to social justice, family economic security, and income equality.
 Her work appears extensively in social media, @WomanInDC on Twitter, Your (Wo)Man in Washington and on Facebook.
-She also has written for The Shriver Report, Brain/Child Magazine, and is frequently featured on BlogHer.com as well as the CPS and CEC blogs.
+She also has written for The Shriver Report, Brain/Child Magazine, and is frequently featured on BlogHer.com as well as the CPS blog.